Horehound Introduction

 Horehound Pest & Disease Protection

-Organic controls
+Organic Controls

-Monterey BT – Caterpillars, Cabbage Loppers
+Caterpillars, Cabbage Loppers

-Take Down Garden Spray – Aphids, flea beetles, whiteflies, moths
+Take Down Garden Spray

-Diatomaceous Earth – Cutworms, Ants, Slugs
+Cutworms, Ants, Slugs

-Sluggo Plus– Slugs
+Slugs

 Treat as needed using label instructions.

-Complete Disease Control- Gray Mold, leaf spots, Anthracnose, Powdery Mildew
+Gray Mold, Leaf Spots, Anthracnose, Powdery Mildew

 Treat as needed using label instructions.

-Harvesting, Preserving, And Storing Horehound
+Harvesting, Preserving, and Storing Horehound

 When & How To Harvest Horehound